cappsool/cappsoolSDK/README.md

-# cappsoolSDK

-CappsoolLiteSDK integration guide for iOS
+# CappsoolLiteSDK integration guide for iOS

 1. Obtain an Integration key from Cappsool
 2. add CappsoolLiteSDK.framework to your XCode Project (drag and drop)